Call us now 613-228-0786

 • Mediation is confidential, allowing you to avoid public disclosure of personal problems.

-• I am an Accredited Family Mediator (Acc.
+• We are Accredited Family Mediators (Acc.
 F.M.) through the Ontario Association for Family Mediation and have practiced Family Mediation for approximately 16 years (since 2004).

-I am also certified with the Canadian Institute for Conflict Resolution where I completed an intensive 160 hour program in alternative dispute resolution.
+We are also certified with the Canadian Institute for Conflict Resolution where we completed an intensive 160 hour program in alternative dispute resolution.

-I have been an active member of Ontario Association for Family Mediation for many years, having served on the Ottawa Board of Directors as President, Vice President, Treasurer and Membership Director.
+We have been active members of Ontario Association for Family Mediation for many years, having served on the Ottawa Board of Directors as President, Vice President, Treasurer and Membership Director.

 Litigation Services

 While litigation is generally the most costly family law resolution process, unfortunately it is sometimes a necessity.
-My litigation experience spans 20 years, and through that time I have seen the very painful effects it can have on the parties.
-Even where commencement of litigation is necessary, I will do my utmost to continue to work towards resolution at the very earliest opportunity.
-I will possibly recommend commencing court proceedings in the following circumstances:
+Our litigation experience spans 20 years, and through that time we have seen the very painful effects it can have on the parties.
+Even where commencement of litigation is necessary, we will do our utmost to continue to work towards resolution at the very earliest opportunity.
+We will possibly recommend commencing court proceedings in the following circumstances:

 • Your children are in danger either emotionally or physically